The Genus Mammillaria

 The Plant List wasn’t updated since version 1.1 in 2013 and I was told by a member of Kew that it was no longer maintained.
 He gave me a link to their new website called Plants of the World Online.
 They are still uploading data and expect to be finished with that process in 2020.
 Of course, with new species being found and all the testing going on, the updating process will always be ongoing.

-I also use several other websites for plant name for cactus and author research including Llifle (Encyclopedia of Living Forms), CactusGuide by Daiv Freeman, Dave’s Garden and a few others.
-For author name research I use The International Plant Name Index through Plants of the World Online and Tropicos through The Plant List.
-I still refer to The Plant List even though it is no longer maintained.
-I do this to see progress.
+I also use several other websites for plant names for cactus and author research including Llifle (Encyclopedia of Living Forms), CactiGuide by Daiv Freeman, Dave’s Garden and a few others.
+For author name research I use The International Plant Name Index through Plants of the World Online and Tropicos (a division of The Missouri Botanical Garden).
+I still refer to The Plant List, even though it is no longer maintained, to see progress.

-There is the ongoing dilemma of the industry mislabeling plants and sites like Llifle and the CactusGuide are very useful tools to make a positive ID.
-If you are still confused, Daiv Freeman includes his email address and you can send photos and he will promptly reply.
-I have tried to correspond with “someone” on Llifle and have never received any replies…
+There is the ongoing dilemma of the industry mislabeling plants and sites like Llifle and the CactiGuide are very useful tools to make a positive ID.
+If you are still confused, like I mentioned, post photos on a Facebook group or get on the CactiGuide forum.

 The following Mammillaria pages are about my journey with the Mammillaria companions I have been blessed to know, There will be more to come.